Hallelujah78/crossword-app/NOTES.md

 ## 19/7/24
 - todo
-  - update the Steps model so that we can pass in text or a styled component/component, or some html
+  - ~~update the Steps model so that we can pass in text or a styled component/component, or some html~~ **DONE** it only takes a component though
-  - update Information.tsx so it renders whatever we pass in
+  - ~~update Information.tsx so it renders whatever we pass in~~ **DONE**

+- if the user wants to use a simple string, they have to create a component to do this
+- options
+  - provide a helper component that just renders a paragraph
+    - will have to allow user to style
+  - use dangerouslySetInnerHTML with dompurify and let user type html in a string with inline styles?